 Assessment strategies are implemented in two ways: while the learning is happening (formative) or at the end of a lesson or course (summative).
-In both instructor-led and online learning course, it is important to practice both formative and summative assessment strategies.
+In both instructor-led and online learning courses, it is important to practice both formative and summative assessment strategies.
 As a trainer, you do not want to wait until the end of a course to find out your learners are lost.

 Formative Assessment Strategies

 - Self-assessment.
-In either scenario, a self-assessment can be a written to answer questions about the learner’s experience through a certain point in the course.
+In either scenario, a self-assessment can be written to answer questions about the learner’s experience through a certain point in the course.
 For example, after completing section one of the course, learners can write up a list of things they learned in the course and things they are still confused about.
 This self-reflection also helps the trainer know where learners are stuck before they move on.

 Summative Assessment Strategies